mrspaceman/my-blog-pages/_posts/2025-06-14-HTTP-protocol.md

 # Or "What happens when you type a URL into your browser"

-I have been asked this question in a coupe of interviews now and I dont think I've given an answer that the interviewers wanted, so I thought I would write up an article on it to help others.
+I have been asked this question in a couple of interviews now and I dont think I've given an answer that the interviewers wanted, so I thought I would write up an article on it to help others.

 To answer this question there are a number of levels of detail we can go into here.